Atlas975/Notes/OperatingSystems/Linux_permissions.md

 - Allows for grouped permission assignment
 ## Other / World (o)
 - Users that don't fall in either category
-# Permission assignment
+## Permission assignment
-- Permissions for file or directory can be managed by the **chmod** command, this follows the format:
+- Permissions can be managed by the **chmod** command, this follows the format:

 ```bash
 chmod permissions filename